- OAuth for MCP Server: Complete Guide to Protecting Claude

 Integrating Token Verification with Your MCP Route

-With the OAuth endpoints in place, you need to modify your MCP route to verify tokens on incoming requests.
+With the OAuth endpoints in place, modify your MCP route to verify tokens on incoming requests.

 // File: src/app/api/mcp/[transport]/route.ts